-The first impression of an application is very important.
-The layout and form play an important role in order to get the best possible result, because they provide the HR manager with an initial overview of the applicant's motivation.
-Applications often receive less attention if they do not meet the usual formal criteria at first glance.
-It is therefore advisable to attach great importance to an error-free and complete application.
+The first impression in job applications is very important.
+In order to do as well as possible here, the layout and form play a major role, because they offer the recruiter a first overview of the applicant's motivation.
+Applications often attract less attention if they do not meet the usual formal criteria at first glance or are inserted via copy-and-paste into common templates.
+It is therefore advisable to attach great importance to an error-free, complete and specially prepared application.

 When submitting applications by e-mail, make sure that all documents are summarized in one PDF file.
 Tools for reading PDF documents include PDF Exchange Viewer and Adobe Reader.
 To merge and print PDF documents, I recommend free programs such as PDF Creator and PDF24 Creator.